yenyang/Anarchy/Anarchy/LongDescription.md

 * Upgrade Tool
 * Line Tool by Algernon (Set relative elevation).

-You can activate anarchy with the keyboard shortcut "Ctrl+A" or with the optional tool icon that only appears while using the above tools.
+You can activate anarchy with the Customizable Keyboard shortcut (Default: Ctrl+A) or with the optional tool icon that only appears while using the above tools.
-Note for azerty users the shortcut is CTRL+Q.

 You can tell anarchy is active using optional Flaming Chirper, the tool icon, or a tooltip.

-The following errors will not occur while Anarchy is enabled:
-* Overlap Existing
-* Invalid Shape
-* Long Distance
-* Tight Curve
-* Already Upgraded
-* In Water
-* No Water
-* Exceeds City Limits (This provides Cross the line Functionality)
-* Not On Shoreline
-* Already Exists
-* Short Distance
-* Low Elevation
-* Small Area
-* Steep Slope
-* Not On Border
-* No Groundwater
-* On Fire
-* Exceeds Lot Limits (Editor Only)

-If you find an error that you think should be added or if you find a tool that this should also be included, please let me know.
+Almost all error types in the game can be set to never be disabled, disabled with Anarchy toggle, or always disabled via a new in-game panel.
+You can open the panel using the gear icon button next to the Anarchy Icon in the tool options panel.

+Some suggestions would be to Always enable "Exceeds City Limit" so you can always have cross the line functionality, and set "In Water" to never disable so that trees don't end up in the water if you don't want that.

+Some of the errors that can be disabled are opt-in.
+Those generally deal with pathfinding related issues.

 ## Props and Trees
 Placing standalone props is an unsupported feature of the game.
 You need DevUI to access the 'Add Object' menu via the home button to place standalone props.
 Other mods may make it easier to find and place props.